Davidxdydz/VUVControl/README.md

 # Introduction

-This Project aims to provide a program to control a VUV spectrometer enable automatic measurements and selection of wavelengths via an attached motor
+This Project aims to provide a program to control a VUV spectrometer, enable automatic measurements and selection of wavelengths via an attached motor

 ## Contents

 motor control: Arduino code for controlling the stepper motor
-GUI: Python code to run on the measurment laptop/raspberry and connect to the motor control and spectrometer, provides a hopefully easy to use user interface
+GUI: Python code to run on the measurement laptop/raspberry and connect to the motor control and spectrometer, provides a hopefully easy to use user interface

 ## State

-The program can already be used to take measurements, but is lacking some error handling etc.
-IF you want to use it at this early state, don't dismiss messageboxes :)
+Runs stable (most of the time :p)
 Runs on windows and linux (tested on raspbian buster), and *maybe* on mac
 At the moment there is a TODO list in every folder as opening issues in a mostly single person project is overcomplicated